learn-co-curriculum/phase-3-metaprogramming-custom-errors/README.md

 end
 ```

 Okay, we have the code for our custom error class right here, but where does it belong in our application?
 We have a couple of options.
 We can simply place the above code *inside* of the Person class.
+We could define it outside of our Person class.
 Or, we can create a module and include that module inside the Person class.
 For now, we're going to include our custom error class inside of our Person class.

 **Add the following to your Person class:**